What is a qualifying child for the Earned Income Credit (EIC)?

-A child is considered to have lived with you for all of 2020 if the child was born or died in 2020 and your home was this child's home for the entire time he or she was alive in 2020.
-Temporary absences for special circumstances, such as for school, vacation, medical care, military service, or detention in a juvenile facility, count as time lived at home.
+A child is considered to have lived with you for more than half of 2020 if the child was born or died in 2020 and your home was this child's home for more than half the time he or she was alive in 2020.
+Temporary absences by you or the child for special circumstances, such as for school, vacation, business, medical care, military service, or detention in a juvenile facility, count as time lived with you.

 To be your qualifying child, a child must be younger than you unless the child is permanently and totally disabled.